josmar-crwdstffng/angular/aio/content/guide/lifecycle-hooks.md

 <header>No need to wait for content updates</header>

 This component's `doSomething()` method updates the component's data-bound `comment` property immediately.
-There's no need to [delay the update to ensure proper rendering](#wait-a-tick "Delaying updates").
+There is no need to [delay the update to ensure proper rendering](#wait-a-tick "Delaying updates").

 Angular calls both *AfterContent* hooks before calling either of the *AfterView* hooks.
 Angular completes composition of the projected content *before* finishing the composition of this component's view.